 ▲ Maybe most important of all, the national Home Energy Rating System (HERS) Index on the energy rating can qualify you for a number of special mortgage programs that offer lower interest rates, lower closing costs, and other benefits.
-Some lenders may offer special financing.
+More and more lenders are coming into Florida with moneysaving packages for buyers of energy-efficient homes.